mwolson/jazzdom/README.md

 ## Setup

-**Setting up and tearing down for tests that need a document object**
+**Option 1: Setting up and tearing down for tests that need a document object**

 ```js
 import jazzdom from 'jazzdom'